etcoder-642/property-management/README.md

 │   ├── property.h    # Defines Property, Owner, Tenant, Contract, Date
 │   ├── registry.h    # Defines the registry classes that store all data
 │   ├── display.h     # Declares all screen/UI functions
-│   └── session.h     # Declares all session and routing functions
+│   └── session.h     # Declares all functions for what happens on all session
 ├── src/              # Source files — the actual logic
 │   ├── main.cpp      # Starting point of the program
-│   ├── property.cpp  # Owner's addProperty and removeProperty methods
+│   ├── property.cpp  # implementation for methods(functions) declared in property.h
-│   ├── registry.cpp  # How data is stored, found, and managed
+│   ├── registry.cpp  # implementations for methods declared in registry.h
-│   ├── display.cpp   # Everything you see on the screen
+│   ├── display.cpp   # Outputs everything you see on the screen
-│   └── session.cpp   # What happens when you pick a menu option
+│   └── session.cpp   # What happens when you pick a menu option(session)/implementation of functions declared in session.h
 └── bin/              # Where the compiled program goes
 ```